timvisee/timvisee.com/content/donate.md

 As I'm still a student, I must set aside most of my free time to work on a job.
 I hope to be able to work full-time on open-source projects in the future.
-You could help kick-start this goal and begin to make this a reality.
+You could help kick-start this goal to make this a reality.

 Any amount is helpful, and everything is appreciated.